TheRock1808/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-this project is based on sentiment analysis.
-It takes sentences and analysis whether it is positive, negative or neutral.
+This project is based on sentiment analysis.
+It takes sentences as input and analyzes whether positive, negative, or neutral.